dansholds/grapple-comps-min/content/posts/15350-combat-sports-report-nogi-tournament-1500-payout-.md

 Fouls and Penalties

 Fouls that can result in penalties or disqualifications.
-Some common fouls include:
+Some common fouls include-